This blog will discuss the critical components of a cloud migration strategy.

 This way, your strategy only requires minor tweaks to fit a different provider.

 Have an Exit Strategy for Now-unnecessary Equipment

-Many times the data center decommission process is extremely time-consuming, and assets have depreciated significantly more than predicted.
+Many times theis extremely time-consuming, and assets have depreciated significantly more than predicted.

 Remarketing assets is often difficult unless part of your team specializes in IT asset disposition.